 Child and Adolescent Counseling offers a variety of outpatient therapeutic services provided by experienced child and adolescent therapists.

 The Specialty Center for Youth Interventions provides assistance to children and their families so they will successfully meet a child’s challenges.
 State-of-the-art, evidenced-based interventions are provided by a team of experts, specially trained to work with youth and their families.
 The first approach, Parent Management Training (PMT)is designed for children ages 3-14 years old.
 This program was developed as a result of common behavior problems such as temper tantrums and refusal to do chores or severe aggression.
 Sessions are held with the parent(s)/caregiver and youth and when necessary, siblings are included.
 PMT generally requires 12-16 meetings.

 About one in four American children will experience a traumatic event by the age of 16.
 The second approach, Trauma Focused Cognitive Behavior Therapy (TF-CBT) has been shown to reduce trauma symptoms in children and adolescents.These improvements last long after treatment ends.

-JFS provides case management to families with open cases with Division of Youth and Family Services (DYFS).
+JFS provides case management to families with open cases with Division of Children’s protection and Permanency.
 Services include helping families learn budgeting, household management, and basic parenting skills, as well as linkages to services.
 This program is available by DYFS referral only.